ManojGowda27/Data-Pipeline-with-dbt-Snowflake-and-Airflow/README.md

-# Data Pipeline with dbt, Snowflake, and Airflow
+# ELT Data Pipeline for Business Intelligence

 This project implements a data pipeline using industry-standard tools such as dbt, Snowflake, and Airflow.
 It facilitates the extraction, loading, and transformation (ELT) process of data, enabling analytics and reporting within the organization.